-What is a Professional Learning Community (PLC)?
+What is a Professional Learning Community?

 - What do we want all students to know and be able to do?

-- How will we know if the students have learned it?
+- How will we know if they learn it?

-- How will we respond when some students do not learn it?
+- How will we respond when some students do not learn?

 What are the Benefits of Professional Learning Communities?